telliott99/MySwift2/chapter4/bubblesort.rst

 Bubblesort
 ##########

-Let's demonstrate Swift implementations for a few of the algorithms for sorting.
+In what follows we will construct Swift implementations for the standard sorting algorithms.

-First, here are a print utility function and a function to exercise the algorithms.
+To begin with, here are a print utility function and a function to exercise the algorithms.
+We place them in a separate file:

 ``utils.swift``: